dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

 ## Before you start

 <warning>
 If you have changed the contact information within the last 60 days you cannot transfer the domain.
-Please see [this article](/articles/60-day-lock-after-change-of-registrant)for more info.
+Please see [this article](/articles/60-day-lock-after-change-of-registrant) for more info.
 </warning>

 To transfer a domain to another registrar the standard procedure requires you to: